tag/iu-viz/Lessons/1-Intro to HTML/1-Intro to HTML.markdown

     ```
   - [ ] In HTML, extra whitespace is ignored or compressed when displayed by a browser.

-  - [ ] Add some basic tags to the body
+  - [ ] PRACTICE: Add some basic tags to the body

     ```html
     <div class="content">